nus-cs2103-AY2324S1/ip/docs/README.md

 ### Mark a task `mark`

-Mark a task as done in the tasklist given an index
+Mark a task as done in the tasklist given an index.

 **Example of usage:** `mark 2`